When will the new standards be publicly available?

-Funding for Instructional Materials currently flows through the SEG and districts can choose to purchase materials for any academic content areas on any schedule they choose based on local need.
+Funding for instructional materials currently flows through the State Equalization Guarantee and local education agencies (LEAs) can choose to purchase materials for any academic content areas on any schedule they choose based on local need.

 Regarding the adoption cycle, the content area of social studies is scheduled as follows: